 Optional Leg #2D – Barrier Lake Northern Shoreline

-At the 10.8km mark of the Yates Mountain Loop Trail you’ll reach a T-intersection at the end of the Jewel Pass Trail.
-A few hundred meters to your right is the Jewel Bay Backcountry Campground.
+At the 10.8km mark of the Yates Mountain Loop Trail you’ll reach a T-intersection at the end of the Jewell Pass Trail.
+A few hundred meters to your right is the Jewell Bay Backcountry Campground.
 Turn left to return to hike along the lakeshore the Barrier Lake Day Use Area.

 The lakeside trail back to the Barrier Lake parking lot is quite beautiful looking through evergreens and aspen trees at Barrier Lake and Mount Baldy (just ignore the powerlines).